 Both senior managers and essential personnel at our Kuwait head office have received training on Modern Slavery.
 All employees have been informed about the prevailing company policies and annual statement.
-Furthermore, the KPI legal team provided virtual training during the relevant period.

 This Statement will be reviewed annually and published on our website normally within 6 months of our financial year-end.